Principles

 Reason Is Sacred and the Proper Guide to Truth

-Honest inquiry illuminates truth.
+Honest inquiry illuminates reality.
 Faith that fears questions weakens both reason and faith itself.

-Conscience Is the Voice of Moral Law Within
+Conscience Is the Inner Light of Moral Law

 Every person possesses an inner moral sense that no authority, religious or secular, has the right to violate.